AVGE is a new ETF from Avantis that is a single fund solution for the global stock market investor who also wants to factor tilt. Let's review it.

-Interestingly, because it’s just a fund of funds, AVGE investors should get pass-through foreign tax credits on its underlying international funds, while VT is not eligible for one.
+As an added bonus, because it's just a fund of funds, American AVGE investors get pass-through foreign tax credits on its underlying international funds, while VT is not eligible for one.

 For the record, note that I'm not suggesting that VT and AVGE are similar products; they're not.
 But for VT investors wanting to make the switch, now in late 2022 may be a great time to harvest any losses from the recent bear market and pull the trigger.

 For those wanting to go all in on Value, Avantis also filed for a new ETF AVGV in March, 2023

 Conveniently, AVGE should be available at any major broker, including M1 Finance, which is the one I'm usually suggesting around here.